Pandaqi/Pandaqi-Studio/pandaqi-studio/content/unstable-universe/_index.md

   {{< /boardgame-settings >}}

   <div class="post-settings-remarks">
     <p><strong>Not working?</strong> Don't worry.
-Click the "Download" button and you'll also find a folder with <strong>premade</strong> boards.
+Click the "Download" button and you'll also find a folder with already generated boards.
 Use one of those instead!
 (Also send me an email with details about what isn't working right.)
     <p><strong>Secret board?</strong> The "Expeditions" expansion adds nodes that trigger whenever their piece of paper comes loose.
 If you are <em>able to print double-sided</em>, these nodes will be placed on the <em>backside</em> of the paper.
 This means the paper actually has secrets that will be revealed during the game!
 (Do a test print, though.)</p>
     <p><strong>Tip for Cleanup?</strong> When done, you should have a bunch of puzzle pieces ( = all pieces of paper you cut off).
 Here's the challenge: try to fit them back together to recreate the original paper!
 Sounds easier than it is :)</p>